 This section welcomes high-quality and original contributions from across disciplines that analyse the concepts, technologies and implementation of climate-smart food systems, as well as their synergies and trade-offs.

-The Climate-Smart Food Systems, a Specialty Section of Frontiers in Sustainable Food Systems, publishes pioneering and innovative peer-reviewed articles on the incremental, systemic and transformational changes that will be required of food systems and the varied trade-offs and synergies associated with them.
-We welcome high quality and original contributions from across disciplines that analyse the concepts, technologies and implementation of climate-smart food systems.
+The Climate-Smart Food Systems section welcomes submission on the incremental, systemic and transformational changes that will be required of food systems to alleviate and adapt to climate change, and the social and environmental trade-offs and synergies associated with these changes.
+We seek high quality and original contributions from across disciplines that analyse the concepts, technologies and implementation of climate-smart food systems.
 Submissions should assess one or more of the synergies and trade-offs within climate-smart food systems; or at least present clearly the implications of the broader systems context within which the study sits.
 Studies that span local-to-global scales are particularly welcome.
-Approaches relevant to this topic area will be interdisciplinary in nature and may integrate, but not be limited to, agricultural and climate systems modelling, agronomic and agro-ecological studies of smart solutions to mitigation and adaptation, and socio-economic and political analyses of agri-food system transformation and change.
+Approaches relevant to this topic area will be interdisciplinary in nature and may integrate, but not be limited to, agricultural and climate systems modelling, agronomic and agro-ecological studies of smart solutions to mitigation and adaptation, and socio-economic and policy analyses of agri-food system transformation and change.

 Indexed in: Google Scholar, CrossRef, CLOCKSS

 PMCID: coming soon for all published articles

 Climate-Smart Food Systems welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.